howsecureismypassword/modules-purescript/roadmap.md

 - Main.setup should throw an error rather than returning a Maybe
 - Remove Maybes from findLast?
     > Use NonEmpty for lists
+- Period conks out if more than a year's worth of seconds and calcsPerSecond is less than 1
+    > Store everything in yoctoseconds?